emre-ergun/mdbook-rust/src/core-concepts/structs.md

 fn main() {
     // if-let syntax is Rust-based feature
-    // and it is useful pattern if you dont want to
+    // and it is useful pattern if you don't want to
     // implement None branch with `match` pattern if let Some(value) = username {
         println!("username: {value}");